 The Arnhem Forest Planetarium and the Lost Planets

 The city of Rotterdam is a very suitable place for such a streetpanetarium because there is a long trail of port areas attached to the city.
-Therefore, the distance between the center and the extreme outer regions is so large that a scale model of the solar system, with reasonably sized planets, fits within the municipality borders.
+Therefore, the distance between the center and the extreme outer regions is so large that a scale model of the solar system, with reasonably sized planets, fits within the municipal borders.
 With the Sun as a sphere with a diameter of more than eight meters at Binnenrotte, the farthest planet, Neptune, would be placed on the Pier in Hook of Holland.

 I proposed the idea of such a streetplanetarium, subtitled Heaven on Earth, as a so-called city initiative.
 The municipality of Rotterdam had made a few million euros available for plans that would add something meaningful to the city.
 But since I couldn’t think of a way to get additional funding, my plan was not selected.
+Too bad, because it would certainly have ended high in the Rotterdam Public Sculpture Top 10.

 Zagreb, Maine and Nevada